elgs/large-comments/README.md

 # large-comments README

-This extension helps to generate large blocks of comments.
+A VS Code extension that generates large blocks of comments.